BKG123/frame-ai/blog.md

 **Why build Frame AI as a side project:**
 - Bridge the gap between taking photos and knowing how to improve them
 - Explore the AI + photography intersection
-- Build a real learning playground for system design

 <figure>
   <img src="/assets/images/2025-10-20-frame-ai/app-1.png" alt="Sample app image">